Siganus insomnis

 Siganus insomnis, the bronze-lined spinefoot, is a species of marine ray-finned fish, a rabbitfish belonging to the family Siganidae.
 It is found in the northern central Indian Ocean.
 It had formerly been confused with S. lineatus, but was recognized as a separate species in 2014.

 Taxonomy

 Siganus insomnis was first formally described in 2014 by David J. Woodland and R. Charles Anderson with the type locality given as Addu Atoll, Feydhoo Island in the Maldives.
-The populations of spinefoots similr to Siganus lineatus in the waters off the Maldives, southern India and Sr Lanka had been considered to be conspecific with S. lineatus but differences in the colour and pattern as well as genetic differences showed that this was a valid, allopatric species.
+The populations of spinefoots similar to Siganus lineatus in the waters off the Maldives, southern India and Sri Lanka had been considered to be conspecific with S. lineatus but differences in the colour and pattern as well as genetic differences showed that this was a valid, allopatric species.
 The specific name insomnis means "sleepless", a reference to its preference for nocturnal feeding.